 for the out Capote who thrives on gossip.
 Joanna, who appears to be the

-secret that really would seal Marietta's affection with Capote -- if
+a secret that really would seal Marietta's affection with Capote -- if

 only Marietta would take an interest in meek Joanna.
 And Russell, who

 not only has his own secret which would topple Marietta's place amongst

 the swans, also knows Joanna and Owen's dark tale.
 But Marietta,

 literally, doesn't have the time of day for the man who happens to be

 The final scene occurs with Trey and Russell meeting just before dawn

-and are actually distant in-laws, but also saw each other at the
+mater and are actually distant in-laws, but also saw each other at the

 ball and hated the entire party.
-After chatting they see they have something else
+After chatting they see they have

+ourselves.
 Others may not like what we show -- but what does their

 matter in the greater scheme of our lives?